MichaelSp/elasticsearch-logs-plugin/README.md

   - disabled will store the annotations next to events
 - Implement a reader from Elastic Search
 - Improve http connection handling
-- Implement a GraphListener to send start and end events instead of using the
+- Implement a GraphListener to send start and end events

 ### License

-The following text should appear in the license section.

 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the "Apache Software License, v.
-2" except as noted otherwise in the LICENSE file .�
+2" except as noted otherwise in the LICENSE file.